Omega Flex, Inc. (OFLX) To Go Ex-Dividend on October 11th

-Omega Flex, Inc. (NASDAQ:OFLX – Get Rating) announced a quarterly dividend on Friday, September 30th, investing.com reports.
-Shareholders of record on Wednesday, October 12th will be paid a dividend of 0.32 per share by the industrial products company on Monday, October 24th.
+Omega Flex, Inc. (NASDAQ:OFLX – Get Rating) declared a quarterly dividend on Friday, September 30th, investing.com reports.
+Shareholders of record on Wednesday, October 12th will be given a dividend of 0.32 per share by the industrial products company on Monday, October 24th.
 This represents a $1.28 annualized dividend and a yield of 1.37%.
 The ex-dividend date of this dividend is Tuesday, October 11th.

-Omega Flex has raised its dividend by an average of 7.9% per year over the last three years and has increased its dividend every year for the last 2 years.
+Omega Flex has raised its dividend by an average of 7.9% annually over the last three years and has raised its dividend every year for the last 2 years.

-In related news, Director Mark F. Albino sold 888 shares of the company’s stock in a transaction dated Wednesday, August 10th.
-The shares were sold at an average price of $119.43, for a total value of $106,053.84.
-Following the transaction, the director now owns 269,209 shares in the company, valued at approximately $32,151,630.87.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+In related news, Director Mark F. Albino sold 3,425 shares of the stock in a transaction that occurred on Friday, August 19th.
+The shares were sold at an average price of $120.03, for a total value of $411,102.75.
+Following the completion of the sale, the director now directly owns 192,275 shares of the company’s stock, valued at approximately $23,078,768.25.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
 In other Omega Flex news, Director Mark F. Albino sold 888 shares of the stock in a transaction that occurred on Wednesday, August 10th.
 The shares were sold at an average price of $119.43, for a total transaction of $106,053.84.
-Following the transaction, the director now owns 269,209 shares in the company, valued at approximately $32,151,630.87.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Following the completion of the sale, the director now directly owns 269,209 shares of the company’s stock, valued at approximately $32,151,630.87.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
 Also, Director Mark F. Albino sold 3,425 shares of the stock in a transaction that occurred on Friday, August 19th.
-The stock was sold at an average price of $120.03, for a total transaction of $411,102.75.
-Following the transaction, the director now owns 192,275 shares in the company, valued at approximately $23,078,768.25.
+The shares were sold at an average price of $120.03, for a total transaction of $411,102.75.
+Following the sale, the director now directly owns 192,275 shares of the company’s stock, valued at $23,078,768.25.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 23,466 shares of company stock worth $2,784,543.
-Insiders own 41.50% of the company’s stock.
+In the last ninety days, insiders sold 23,466 shares of company stock valued at $2,784,543.
+41.50% of the stock is owned by corporate insiders.

 Institutional Inflows and Outflows

-A number of institutional investors and hedge funds have recently made changes to their positions in OFLX.
-Legal & General Group Plc lifted its holdings in shares of Omega Flex by 11.6% during the 2nd quarter.
-Legal & General Group Plc now owns 1,186 shares of the industrial products company’s stock worth $128,000 after acquiring an additional 123 shares during the period.
-Envestnet Asset Management Inc. lifted its holdings in shares of Omega Flex by 12.2% during the 2nd quarter.
-Envestnet Asset Management Inc. now owns 3,095 shares of the industrial products company’s stock worth $333,000 after acquiring an additional 336 shares during the period.
-UBS Group AG lifted its holdings in shares of Omega Flex by 236.2% during the 2nd quarter.
-UBS Group AG now owns 595 shares of the industrial products company’s stock worth $64,000 after acquiring an additional 418 shares during the period.
-Charles Schwab Investment Management Inc. lifted its holdings in shares of Omega Flex by 2.2% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 22,495 shares of the industrial products company’s stock worth $2,922,000 after acquiring an additional 476 shares during the period.
-Finally, Swiss National Bank lifted its stake in Omega Flex by 7.5% in the 1st quarter.
-Swiss National Bank now owns 7,200 shares of the industrial products company’s stock valued at $935,000 after purchasing an additional 500 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of OFLX.
+Citadel Advisors LLC bought a new position in shares of Omega Flex during the 2nd quarter valued at approximately $584,000.
+Northern Trust Corp lifted its position in Omega Flex by 10.1% in the second quarter.
+Northern Trust Corp now owns 35,916 shares of the industrial products company’s stock worth $3,865,000 after buying an additional 3,281 shares during the last quarter.
+US Bancorp DE lifted its position in Omega Flex by 219.9% in the first quarter.
+US Bancorp DE now owns 4,511 shares of the industrial products company’s stock worth $585,000 after buying an additional 3,101 shares during the last quarter.
+Goldman Sachs Group Inc. bought a new stake in Omega Flex in the second quarter worth $291,000.
+Finally, Sei Investments Co. lifted its position in Omega Flex by 42.1% in the second quarter.
+Sei Investments Co. now owns 9,008 shares of the industrial products company’s stock worth $969,000 after buying an additional 2,671 shares during the last quarter.

 About Omega Flex